 Why Manual Entry Fails to Track Lead Response Time in Salesforce

-Even if a Salesforce Admin designs the perfect automation Flow to capture the "First Activity Date," the system remains dependent on the input of that activity.
-In a native Salesforce environment without automated telephony integration, that input is manual, which destroys the integrity of Lead Response Time metrics.
+Even if a Salesforce admin designs the perfect automation flow to capture the first activity date, the system remains dependent on the input of that activity.
+In a native Salesforce setup without automated telephony integration, that input is manual, which destroys the integrity of Lead Response Time metrics.

 - The Reality: The lead was called at 9:05 AM (5-minute response).